 Education Specialist in the Field of Educational Leadership and Administration

 The education specialist in the field of educational leadership and administration degree program is designed for students who have at least one year of instructional experience and seek further professional preparation for specific objectives, including leadership and promotion of high-quality student achievement at the district, sub-district, or school-wide level.
-This post-master’s program can be pursued either in the classroom or in a distance learning format.
+This post-master’s program can be pursued either in the classroom or in an online learning format.
 Graduates are prepared with the skills to become PK-12 leaders who understand curriculum design, instructional excellence, motivation and support of classroom professionals, and the needs of diverse learning communities.
-Evidence-based course work emphasizes leadership and management, change, communication, administrative and legal issues, human relations, supervision of instruction, and curriculum analysis.
+Evidence-based coursework emphasizes leadership and management, change, communication, administrative and legal issues, human relations, equality and social justice, supervision of instruction, and curriculum analysis.

 Specific admission requirements are shown on the Graduate Program Finder.

 The following requirements must be fulfilled: 30 credits in required courses.